Rahul1849/Dashboard/README.md

 ## Overview

 The Dashboard App is a dynamic and interactive application built using React and Recharts.
-It features various components such as a modal for adding widgets, a header with search and filter functionality, and multiple cards displaying pie charts and bar plots.
+It features various components such as Redux for state management, a modal for adding widgets, a header with search and filter functionality, and multiple cards displaying pie charts and bar plots.
 This app allows users to manage widgets and visualize data with different types of charts.

 ## Features